 Easements: Legal rights afforded a person to use land owned by another person or business for a specific purpose.

-Homeowners Association (HOA): An organization of homeowners in a condominium, cooperative, or housing subdivision whose major purpose is to maintain and provided for the rights of owners to have easement in the use of common areas.
+Homeowners Association (HOA): An organization of homeowners in a condominium, cooperative, or housing subdivision whose primary purpose is to maintain and provide for owners’ rights to have easements in common areas.

-Limited Common Area: That portion of the community association that is defined its the declaration as devoted to the exclusive use of one or more members but not to all of them.
+Limited Common Area: That portion of the community association defined its declaration as devoted to the exclusive use of one or more members but not to all of them.

-Lot: A district portion of land; an individually owned port of a homeowners association, typically consisting of a piece of land and everything on it.
+Lot: A district portion of land, an individually owned part of a homeowners association, typically consisting of a piece of land and everything on it.

-Management Company: A professional management company is contracted by the board of directors to properly maintain the common areas and conduct the business affairs of the association.
-A management company provides services such as: collection of assessments; overseeing of subcontractors; obtaining bids for subcontracted services; providing financial statements and collection reports, as well as serving a general clearinghouse for problem solving; communicating with property owners and the board of directors; and serving in an adviser capacity.
-The management company reports directly to the board and all decisions are made by a majority vote of the board of directors.
+Management Company: A professional management company is contracted by the board of directors to properly maintain the common areas and conduct the association’s business affairs.
+A management company provides services such as the collection of assessments, overseeing of subcontractors, obtaining bids for subcontracted services, providing financial statements and collection reports, as well as serving as a general clearinghouse for problem-solving, communicating with property owners and the board of directors; and serving in an adviser capacity.
+The management company reports directly to the board, and a majority vote of the board of directors makes all decisions.
 (Please note that services provided by a management company will depend on the individual agreements between a community association management company and the client association.)

 Minutes: An official record of a meeting’s proceedings.
 Minutes